arvindagg/LangGraph-Multi-Agent/README.md

                 except Exception as e:
                     messages.append(ToolMessage(content=f"Error getting weather: {e}", tool_call_id=tool_call['id']))
     return {"messages": messages}
-3. Update the Supervisor Prompt
-The supervisor LLM needs to know about your new agent to route requests to it.
+3. Update the Supervisor PromptThe supervisor LLM needs to know about your new agent to route requests to it.Modify supervisor/prompts.py:Update the SUPERVISOR_PROMPT to include your new agent in the "Available agents" list.Provide a concise description of when to route to this new agent.Example supervisor/prompts.py update:# ... existing prompt ...

-Modify supervisor/prompts.py:

-Update the SUPERVISOR_PROMPT to include your new agent in the "Available agents" list.

-Provide a concise description of when to route to this new agent.

-Example supervisor/prompts.py update:

-Python

-# ... existing prompt ...
 Available agents:
 # ... existing agents ...
 - 'weather_agent': Use this for requests asking about current weather conditions for a city.
 # ...
-4. Integrate the New Agent into main.py
-Import the new agent function:
+4. Integrate the New Agent into main.pyImport the new agent function:from agents.weather_agent import weather_agent

-Python

-from agents.weather_agent import weather_agent
-Add a new node to the workflow:

-Python

-workflow.add_node("weather_agent", weather_agent)
-Add a conditional edge from the supervisor: Map the supervisor's output to your new agent's node name.
+Add a new node to the workflow:workflow.add_node("weather_agent", weather_agent) Add a conditional edge from the supervisor: Map the supervisor's output to your new agent's node name.workflow.add_conditional_edges(

-Python

-workflow.add_conditional_edges(
     "supervisor",
     lambda state: state['next'],
     {